-HDC finances affordable rental properties reserved for households that meet certain income restrictions, commonly referred to as either low-income or middle-income.
-You may view all currently available affordable housing opportunities by visiting the NYC Housing Connect online portal.
-NYC Housing Connect is a portal for New Yorkers to find and apply for affordable housing opportunities across the five boroughs of New York City.
+HDC finances affordable rental properties reserved for households with certain income restrictions.
+You may view all available affordable housing opportunities by visiting NYC Housing Connect, an online portal for New Yorkers to find and apply for affordable housing opportunities across the five boroughs of New York City.
 Additional information on how to apply and determining your eligibility can be found in the resources linked below.

 Who Is Eligible to Apply?

 As an out of city or state resident can I apply for an HDC-financed affordable apartment?